dovban-ds/trip-app/README.md

 # Problems and ToDos
 (IN PROGRESS) Implement store data (trips) after reloading page (IN PROGRESS).
-(FIXING IN PROGRESS) Datepicker work on phones (FIXING IN PROGRESS)
+(FIXING IN PROGRESS) Datepicker work on phones (FIXING IN PROGRESS).
+(IN PROGRESS) Upgrading UX while using arrow-scroll (IN PROGRESS).